 Weather Delays and Cancelations

-We will communicate any cancellations, delays or other concerns for safety prior to class via email, voicemail, and/or text message.
+We will communicate any cancellations, delays, or other concerns for safety prior to class via email, voicemail, and/or text message.
 Please be sure that we have all pertinent contact information as you travel to your class location.

 Attendance for Domestic and International Students